substack/baudio/readme.markdown

 The `opts.rate` is the rate of the output stream in Hz, default 44000.

-The `opts.size` is the size of data chunks to emit, default 1024.

 ## b.push(ix=0, fn)

 Push a new track onto the channel at index `ix` with the function `fn(t, i)` for